ewaldmire/ascender/docs/docsite/rst/administration/index.rst

 .. _ag_start:

 =============================
-Administering climber Deployments
+Administering ascender Deployments
 =============================

-Learn how to administer climber deployments through custom scripts, management jobs, and DevOps workflows.
+Learn how to administer ascender deployments through custom scripts, management jobs, and DevOps workflows.
-This guide assumes at least basic understanding of the systems that you manage and maintain with climber.
+This guide assumes at least basic understanding of the systems that you manage and maintain with ascender.

-This guide applies to the latest version of climber only.
+This guide applies to the latest version of ascender only.
 The content in this guide is updated frequently and might contain functionality that is not available in previous versions.
 Likewise content in this guide can be removed or replaced if it applies to functionality that is no longer available in the latest version.

 **Join us online**

-We talk about climber documentation on Matrix at `#docs:ansible.im <https://matrix.to/#/#docs:ansible.im>`_ and on libera IRC at ``#ansible-docs`` if you ever want to join us and chat about the docs!
+We talk about ascender documentation on Matrix at `#docs:ansible.im <https://matrix.to/#/#docs:ansible.im>`_ and on libera IRC at ``#ansible-docs`` if you ever want to join us and chat about the docs!

-You can also find lots of climber discussion and get answers to questions at `forum.ansible.com <https://forum.ansible.com/>`_.
+You can also find lots of ascender discussion and get answers to questions at `forum.ansible.com <https://forum.ansible.com/>`_.

 .. toctree::